wiktor-falek/sorting-visualizer/README.md

   # function should yield until array is sorted
 ```

-### Now you can visualize your algorithm running this command: 👀
+### Now you can visualize your algorithm running this command 👀

 `python sort.py myalgorithm`